An Unexpected Roommate

-Cold wind lashed my face; cold rain dribbled down my back.
-My fingers throbbed like I’d slammed them in a door, my toes squished in my waterlogged boots, my throat felt as rough and red as rusty iron and my nose was both stuffed up and dripping, but I kept playing my beat-up silver stringsynth and singing the best I could.
-My hat barely held enough soggy cash for a mug of bean stew, much less a bed in Fat Sloan’s flophouse, and I didn’t fancy a night on the streets in this weather.
+Cold wind lashed my face.
+Cold rain dribbled down my back.
+My fingers throbbed like I’d slammed them in a door, my toes squished in my waterlogged boots, my throat felt as rough as rusty iron, and my nose was both stuffed up and dripping, but I kept playing my beat-up stringsynth and singing the best I could.
+My open case barely held enough soggy cash for a mug of red-bean stew, much less a bed in Fat Sloan’s flophouse, and I didn’t fancy a night on the streets in this weather.

 But the few people who splashed by me on their way into the tube station had eyes only for the dry warmth promised by its flickering blue holosign, not for a skinny, ragged streetkid.

 That did it.
 I broke off in the middle of a soulful, wailing note—it was threatening to turn into a cough, anyway—and flicked off the stringsynth.
-If I’d sunk to feeling sorry for myself it was time to lift.
+If I’d sunk to feeling sorry for myself, it was time to lift.
 Feeling sorry for yourself is just another way of saying you think somebody else ought to be taking care of you.
-First thing I’d learned after I escaped the orphanage seven years before was that Iwas the only person I could trust to take care of me.
+First thing I’d learned after escaping the orphanage seven long years ago was that I was the only person I could trust to take care of me.

-I fished the thin, dripping handful of feds out of my hat, counted them, and shook my head.
-Sometimes I couldn’t even trust myself.
+I fished the thin, dripping handful of feds out of my case, counted them, and shook my head.
+Sometimes I can’t even trust myself.
 Unless I could talk Sloan into a discount, it looked like I’d have to settle for a mug of stew and a night of shivering.

 Lightning flashed, thunder quick-marched across the sky, the rain beat down even harder, and I decided to give Sloan the chance to be generous.
 None of the nearby hidey-holes I knew would be any good at all in this kind of weather—they were mostly under bridges or in burned-out basements, and I knew from experience that if they weren’t flooded yet they soon would be.
-Besides, on a night like this the freespaces would be crawling with rats, both the kind that squeak and the kind that run around on two legs.
-I could wake up stripped naked and robbed blind—if I woke up at all.
-I knew that from experience, too.
+Besides, on a night like this the free spaces would be crawling with rats, both the kind that squeak and the kind that run around on two legs.
+I could wake up stripped naked and robbed blind—I knew that from experience, too.

 Fat Sloan deserved his nickname.
 A mountainous bubble of bloated flesh, he must have moved off the stool behind the counter sometime, but I’d never seen it and found it hard to imagine.
 He smiled at me, yellowing teeth showing briefly between pendulous lips.
 “Young Kit!
 What a surprise.”

-“Busy night.
+Sloan spread his hands and shrugged, which made his neck disappear in rolls of fat.
+“Busy night, Kit.
 You want a room, you’ll have to share it.”